+The function prototype for sededsp() 15.

+unsigned statusfp(void);

+Note

-The function prototype for scacus+p() 13. unsigned statusfp(void); Note --- This function requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.
+This function requires a floating-point model that supports exceptions.
+In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.

-3.2.1 Floating-point functions for compatibility with Microsoft products on page 3-104.
+3.2.1 Floating-point functions for compatibility with Microsoft products on page 3-107.

-- 5.1 clearfp() on page 5-192. - 5.2 controlfp() on page 5-193.
+- 5.1 clearfp() on page 5-193. - 5.2 controlfp() on page 5-194.